APHRAH-CADABRA - A Full-Length Comedy Drama

 NEW and Award-Winning (Honorable Mention, Jewish Plays Project's Playwriting Contest 2022)

-Things aren't always what they appear to be after a Middle Eastern refugee mysteriously appears at the Jacobs' Passover Seder, setting into motion a series of extraordinary events that unleash opposing views about harboring a possible Muslim, and the meaning of the Exodus story.
-As the Jacobs debate politics, polarity and truth, they discover that assumptions and words must be checked if extreme points of view are ever to be reconciled.
+Things aren't always what they seem after a Middle Eastern refugee mysteriously appears at the Jacobs' Passover Seder, setting into motion a series of extraordinary events that unleash opposing views about harboring refugees, and the meaning of the Exodus story.
+As the Jacobs family debates politics, polarity and truth, they discover that assumptions and words must be checked if extreme points of view are ever to be reconciled.

 FEEDING THE FURIES - A Biting Satire in Two Acts

 Aspirations run amok when Ruthie and Marty Furie set out to live the 1960s American Dream that glorifies upward mobility, domineering husbands, and obedient wives and children.
 While Ruthie and Marty successfully keep up with the Joneses, their marriage is rife with conflict and they can’t control their counterculture kids.
 As we eavesdrop on the Furies’ hilarious restaurant conversations it becomes apparent they all hunger for more than what’s on the menu.

 Won Third Prize in the 2016 Baltimore Playwrights Festival.

 DANCING ON ICE - A Play in One Act

 A near-death experience heals deep wounds between a mother and daughter, and teaches them the two most important lessons of their lives.
 An older version titled "A Very Good Time For Healing" won First Place in the Winter 2016 Helen-Jean Play Contest.)